Spectroscopy of AT 2016blu's recurring supernova impostor outbursts: Comparison with other SN impostors

 \section{Comparison with other SN impostors}

 In Fig.~\ref{fig:comparison}, we compare the spectra of AT~2016blu with those of other known SN impostors.
-We have corrected the spectra of both SN~2000ch and SN~2009ip for their respective redshift values, 0.0017 and 0.0059.
+The spectra are binned using a bin size ranging from 5 to 8~\AA, selected based on the noise level of each individual spectrum.
+We have corrected the spectra of both SN~2000ch and the precursor of SN~2009ip for their respective redshift values, 0.0017 and 0.0059.
 The spectra of SN~2000ch and the post-outburst (but pre-SN) spectrum of SN~2009ip are also characterised by strong Balmer emission lines with broad wings reaching to high velocities.
-The spectrum of AT~2016blu includes [S {\sc ii}] and [O~{\sc iii}] emission lines, indicative of flux contamination from nearby H~{\sc ii} regions, which are absent in the spectra of SN~2009ip and SN~2000ch.
+The spectrum of AT~2016blu includes [S {\sc ii}] and [O~{\sc iii}] emission lines, indicative of flux contamination from nearby H~{\sc ii} regions, which are absent in the spectra of the precursor of SN~2009ip and SN~2000ch.

 During the outburst state, the He~{\sc i} line at 5876~\AA\ is visible in all spectra; see Fig.~\ref{fig:ComparisonOutburst}.
-However, the He~{\sc i} line at 6680~\AA\ is detected in most spectra, but it appears weaker.
-The Lick/Kast spectrum of AT~2016blu from December 11, 2021, displays Ca~{\sc ii} features similar to those observed in SN~2009ip, which are absent in the spectra of SN~2000ch.
-Similarly, the He~{\sc ii} line at 4685~\AA\ is detected in the 2021 spectra but not in others.
+However, the He~{\sc i} line at 6678~\AA\ is detected in most spectra, but it appears weaker.
+The Lick/Kast spectrum of AT~2016blu from December 11, 2021, displays Ca~{\sc ii} features similar to those observed in the precursor of SN~2009ip, which are absent in the spectra of SN~2000ch.
+Similarly, the He~{\sc ii} line at 4686~\AA\ is detected in the 2021 spectra but not in others.
 It is important to note that these lines are generally observed in the spectra of SN~2000ch \citep{W04,P10,S11}.

 In the quiescent state, it is much more challenging to detect spectral lines because the targets are usually very faint.
 For example, while the He~{\sc i} line at 5876~\AA\ is visible in all spectra, its presence in the SN~2000ch spectrum observed on 2019-06-04 is difficult to confirm owing to low signal-to-noise ratios.
 Fig.~\ref{fig:ComparisonQ} illustrates that although the higher Balmer lines exhibit a P~Cygni profile during an outburst, this feature is less pronounced during the quiescent state.